-TRL's investment portfolio contains no asset backed securities (ABS) and one commercial mortgage backed security (CMBS) representing 0.1% of the portfolio.
-This compares to approximately 1% ABS and 0.2% CMBS in 2017.
-The reduction during 2018 relates to TRL's continued approach to reducing exposure in these asset classes as they mature and where they are ineligible for the purpose of Solvency II.
+TRL's fixed income investment portfolio contains no asset backed securities (ABS) and one commercial mortgage backed security (CMBS) representing 0.1% of the portfolio (2018: ABS 0%, CMBS 0.1%).
+The small amount invested in this asset class represents TRL's approach to reducing exposure in these asset classes as investments mature, where they are ineligible for the purpose of Solvency II.
 All credit risk associated with the underlying assets is passed directly through these securities with no subordination of different categories of investor.